-Mellanox is continuing to push forward with its efforts to gain share in data center ethernet networking switching market.
+Mellanox is continuing to push forward with its efforts to gain share in the data center Ethernet networking switching market.

-"Mellanox Spectrum-3 offers better performance, more advanced features, and easier management than any other 12.8 terabit switch," said Amit Katz, vice president of Ethernet switches at Mellanox in a statement.
+"Mellanox Spectrum-3 offers better performance, more advanced features, and easier management than any other 12.8 terabit switch," stated Amit Katz, vice president of Ethernet switches at Mellanox.

 SN400 Switching Platform Now Shipping